 The model’s construction is similar to a large Free Flight model.
 In fact, with some slight modifications, it could be built as a rubber-powered model.
 The RC airframe weighs roughly 68 grams.
 The prototype flies with an 18-gram brushless motor on a 2S 450 mAh LiPo battery pack spinning a 7-inch propeller.

 The model is featured in the September 2021 issue of Model Aviation magazine.
 The plans are due to be published in the October 2021 edition.

-The short kit contains laser-cut balsa and plywood parts, and a vacuum-formed plastic cowl.
+The short kit contains laser-cut balsa and plywood parts, plus a vacuum-formed cowl.
 Full-size printed plans can be added as an option.

 Weight: 6-9 ounces

 12-15 amp ESC

 Battery: 450-600 mah 2S (450 used on proto)